Krefeld Zoo: Since the conversion into a gGmbH

 On 1 July 2005, Krefeld Zoo was converted into a non-profit limited liability company (gGmbH).
 The City of Krefeld holds 74.9% of the company shares, the Förderverein Zoofreunde Krefeld e.
 V. the remaining 25.1%.
 The zoo had 65 employees and in addition 21 volunteers did work in the volunteer team as of 2019.

 2012 new enclosure for gorillas opened, and in 2014 another for penguins.
 Since 2014 the zoo also has its own veterinary clinic.

-During the night of 31 December 2019 - 1 Jan 2020, a fire engulfed the Monkey House; more than 30 animals were killed, including orangutans, chimpanzees and marmosets.
+During the night of 31 December 2019 - 1 January 2020, a fire engulfed the Monkey House; more than 30 animals were killed, including orangutans, chimpanzees and marmosets.
 Police suspected the fire to be caused by sky lanterns, which are banned in Germany due to being a fire hazard; investigators found used lanterns near the burnt down enclosure.

 2020 fire

 During the night of New Year 2020, the monkey tropical house burned down completely.
-More than 30 animals were killed, including five Bornean orangutans, one chimpanzee and two lowland gorillas; only two chimpanzees survived.
+More than 30 animals were killed, including five Bornean orangutans, one chimpanzee and two western lowland gorillas; only two chimpanzees survived.
 The fire was reported shortly after midnight and took several hours to be extinguished by the fire brigade.
 On New Year's Day, the Zoo management announced at a press conference that the fire was probably caused by sky lanterns, which are forbidden in Germany due to the high risk of them starting fires.
 A 60-year-old woman and her two adult daughters, who had purchased sky lanterns online and released them prior to the fire, subsequently surrendered themselves to police.
 They showed deep remorse and stated that they were unaware that sky lanterns are banned in Germany.